tbroyer/gradle-apt-plugin/README.md

 ### Eclipse

-When the `eclipse` plugin is applied, the `eclipse` task will auto-configure the generated files to enable annotation processing in Eclipse.
+Starting with version 0.11, applying the `net.ltgt.apt-eclipse` plugin will auto-configure the generated files to enable annotation processing in Eclipse.
+In prior versions (until 0.10), that configuration would automatically happen whenever both the `net.ltgt.apt` and `eclipse` were applied (the new `net.ltgt.apt-eclipse` plugin will also automatically apply the `net.ltgt.apt` and `eclipse` plugins).

 When using Buildship, you'll have to manually run the `eclipseJdtApt` and `eclipseFactorypath` tasks to generate the Eclipse configuration files, then either run the `eclipseJdt` task or manually enable annotation processing: in the project properties → Java Compiler → Annotation Processing, check `Enable Annotation Processing`.
 Note that while all those tasks are depended on by the `eclipse` task, that one is incompatible with Buildship, so you have to explicitly run the two or three aforementioned tasks and _not_ run the `eclipse` task.

-In any case, the `eclipse` plugin has to be applied to the project.
+In any case, the `net.ltgt.apt-eclipse` plugin (or simply `eclipse` plugin up until version 0.10) has to be applied to the project.

 ### IntelliJ IDEA

-When the `idea` plugin is applied, the `idea` task will auto-configure the generated files to enable annotation processing in intelliJ IDEA.
+Starting with version 0.11, applying the `net.ltgt.apt-idea` plugin will auto-configure the generated files to enable annotation processing in IntelliJ IDEA.
+In prior versions (until 0.10), that configuration would automatically happen whenever both the `net.ltgt.apt` and `idea` were applied (the new `net.ltgt.apt-idea` plugin will also automatically apply the `net.ltgt.apt` and `idea` plugins).

-When using the Gradle integration in IntelliJ IDEA however, rather than the `idea` task, you'll have to manually enable annotation processing: in Settings… → Build, Execution, Deployment → Compiler → Annotation Processors, check `Enable annotation processing` and `Obtain processors from project classpath`.
+When using the Gradle integration in IntelliJ IDEA (rather than the `ida` task), it is recommended to delegate the IDE build actions to Gradle itself starting with IDEA 2016.3: https://www.jetbrains.com/idea/whatsnew/#v2016-3-gradle
+Otherwise, you'll have to manually enable annotation processing: in Settings… → Build, Execution, Deployment → Compiler → Annotation Processors, check `Enable annotation processing` and `Obtain processors from project classpath`.
 To mimic the Gradle behavior and generated files behavior, you can configure the production and test sources directories to `build/generated/source/apt/main` and `build/generated/source/apt/test` respectively and choose to `Store generated sources relative to:` `Module content root`.

-Note that starting with IntelliJ IDEA 2016.1, you'll have to uncheck `Create separate module per source set` when importing the project.
+Note that starting with IntelliJ IDEA 2016.1, and unless you delegate build actions to Gradle, you'll have to uncheck `Create separate module per source set` when importing the project.

-In any case, the `idea` plugin has to be applied to the project.
+In any case, the `net.ltgt.apt-idea` plugin (or simply `idea` plugin up until version 0.10) has to be applied to the project.

-An alternative, starting with IntelliJ IDEA 2016.3, is to delegate the IDE build actions to Gradle itself: https://www.jetbrains.com/idea/whatsnew/#v2016-3-gradle

 ## Configuration